Graphs in the 3--sphere with maximum symmetry: Maximum order of orientation-reversing case

 (3) By (2) and its proof, there is nothing to be further verified for $g=25,121, 241$, and to prove (3), we need to verify the following

 {\bf Claim} for all remaining $g$, $M_g=E_g(-,-)$ if and only if $g$ is not in the bottom line and $g\ne 2$, and further more $M_2=12$.

-(*) Note first that the ``Moreover'' part of Proposition \ref{[WWZ]} can be interpreted as that, for each $g$, $E_g(-,-)$ is realized by the orientation preserving maximum symmetry of $\Gamma_N^\gamma(g)$ and reflections about geodesic 2-spheres which keep $\Gamma_N^\gamma(g)$ invariant.
+(*) Note first that the ``Moreover'' part of Proposition \ref{[WWZ]} can be interpreted as that, for each $g$, $E_g(-,-)$ is realized by the orientation-preserving maximum symmetry of $\Gamma_N^\gamma(g)$ and reflections about geodesic 2-spheres which keep $\Gamma_N^\gamma(g)$ invariant.
 Therefore if $\Gamma_N^\gamma(g)$ does not stay in any geodesic 2-sphere, then the group action realizing $E_g(-,-)$ acts faithfully on $\Gamma_N^\gamma(g)$.

 (**) Note then that $\Gamma_N^\gamma(g) \subset S^3$ does not stay in any geodesic 2-sphere in $S^3$ if a vertex $v$ of $\gamma$ in the singular set of $\mathcal{O}_N$ has three adjacent edges with index $(2, 3, q)(q=3,4,5)$, since for any vertex $v'$ of $\Gamma_N^\gamma(g)$ in $p^{-1}(v)$, where $p: S^3\to \mathcal{O}_N$ is the orbifold covering, the action of the stabilizer $St(v')$ on a neighborhood of $v'$ is the same as the isometry of some regular polyhedron, and adjacent edges of $v'$ can not lie in any geodesic two sphere.